Frances Bedford: Parliament

-Bedford was elected to the South Australian House of Assembly seat of Florey at the 1997 state election for the Labor Party.
+Bedford was elected to the South Australian House of Assembly seat of Florey at the 1997 state election for the Labor Party, defeating incumbent Sam Bass with 51% of the two-party-preferred (2PP) vote; in addition to the 1997 election win, Bedford also contested and won the 2002, 2006, 2010 and 2014 elections as the Labor candidate.

-Hailing from the Labor Left, Bedford has described herself as being South Australia's most left-wing MP.
-Her support for the Relationships Bill 2005, a bill which extends legal protections to same-sex couples, has made her a target of fundamentalist groups.
-Her opinions are considered by some as being incompatible with the opinions of her 'bible belt' electorate.
-Despite this, she was returned with a large majority at the landslide 2006 state election with a technically safe 62.1 percent two-party vote from an 8.5-point two-party swing, defeating Liberal candidate and Assemblies of God pastor Pat Trainor.
-She has otherwise won the seat marginally since 1997.
-At the 2014 state election, Bedford held Florey with a margin of 2.5 percent.

-Bedford resigned from Labor and became an independent on 28 March 2017 after Labor's Jack Snelling won Florey pre-selection partly as a result of the major electoral redistribution which moved two-thirds of Playford voters in to Florey ahead of the 2018 state election.
-As with the rest of the crossbench, Bedford continued to provide confidence and supply support to the minority Labor government.
+At the 2018 state election, she successfully ran as an independent candidate, winning 56.1% of the 2PP vote.
+Bedford's 2018 electoral victory was following her resignation from the Labor Party in March 2017 following Labor's preselection of Jack Snelling as a result of the major electoral redistribution which moved two-thirds of Snelling's Playford electoral voters into Florey; at the time of her resignation, Bedford argued that Labor's ‘faceless men’ had removed the ability for any non-faction-aligned Labor Members from being able to win preselection in the party and that they had effectively attempted to end her career via “hostile takeover”.

+Following her departure from the Labor Party, Bedford, as with the rest of the crossbench, continued to provide confidence and supply support to the minority Labor government.
 A ReachTEL poll conducted on 2 March 2017 of 606 voters in post-redistribution Florey indicated a 33.4 percent primary vote for Bedford running as an independent which would likely see the endorsed Labor candidate defeated after preferences.
 In December 2017, Snelling decided not to nominate for Florey, and was replaced as Labor's endorsed candidate by Rik Morris.
 Bedford successfully re-contested Florey as an independent at the 2018 state election, gaining a 30.6 percent first preference vote and defeating Morris on preferences.

 In October 2021, Bedford announced she would move to contest the seat of Newland at the 2022 state election.
 She justified the move citing electoral boundary changes pushing much of her constituents into the Newland electorate for the 2022 state election.
 She placed third, gaining 12% of the vote, and was defeated.

+During Bedford's time in Parliament, she contributed to the House of Assembly Chamber 645 times (Motions, Bills, Speeches etc.) with 82 Contributions to Legislation (Second Readings etc.), 10 Private Bills, 3 Private Bills Passed the Parliament, 395 Grievance Debate (Motions) Speeches, and 15 Addresses in Reply speeches.

+Deputy Speaker (2014-2018)

+During the final term of the Weatherill Labor Government (2014–2018), Bedford was unanimously appointed as the 43rd Deputy Speaker and Chairman of Committees by the Parliament, with the former Labor Attorney-General, Michael Atkinson, being appointed Speaker.
+However, in practice, Bedford was the de facto speaker, with Atkinson generally only taking the chair during opening prayers and Question Time.